 Flights between Delhi or Mumbai to Trondheim—the capital of Trøndelag county—require at least one stop in gateway cities such as Helsinki, Oslo and Amsterdam starting from Rs54,000.
 Self-drive is the most popular way to travel within Trøndelag.
 Indian travellers can apply for a Norwegian Schengen visa online (udi.no).
 A month-long visa costs Rs8,395 and is processed within 15 working days.

-pursues his twin passions for travel writing and the outdoors, at the age of 60.
+is an adventurer at heart, and pursues his twin passions for travel writing and the outdoors.
 Equally excited by a Himalayan trek and a raging rapid, he believes that travel is life-changing.

 Hey there!
 Like what you see (or not)?
 Tell us what you think at firstname.lastname@example.org.